-The effective and efficient operation of the Performance Management Cycle requires lesson observation to be a confidential process of constructive engagement within an atmosphere of support and co-operation.
+The effective and efficient operation of the Performance Management process requires lesson observations to be a confidential process of constructive engagement within an atmosphere of support and co-operation.

 Accordingly, observations will be carried out in a supportive fashion, with professionalism, integrity and courtesy, will be evaluated objectively and reported accurately and fairly and will take account of particular circumstances which may affect performance on the day.